 You will need to ensure that your extensions are published under a license

-You have until January 8 to complete these steps, and if not done by that date then published extensions will be deactivated, which means they are no longer available from the UI and API.
+January 8 January 29 to complete these steps, and if not done by that date then published extensions will be deactivated, which means they are no longer available from the UI and API.
 If you complete the requirements at a later date, the deactivated extensions will be reactivated.

 Due to increasing security concerns by adopters of Open VSX, namespaces can no longer be public.
 Starting Dec.
 17 2020, only members of a namespace have the authority to publish.

 - When someone creates a namespace, they automatically become a contributor of that namespace.

 - Extensions are shown as verified in the UI if the publishing user is a member of the namespace and the namespace has at least one owner.
 Otherwise the extensions are shown as unverified with a warning icon and an explanatory banner.

 - Namespaces with no members are considered as orphaned (previously they were public).

 - All previous publishers to an orphaned namespace have been added as contributors of that namespace.